 Kids & Education

-Vermont Public continues our partnership with Vermont Agency of Education and Vermont Department of Libraries to meet the anywhere, anytime educational, social and emotional needs of Vermont children.
+Vermont Public continues our partnership with the Vermont Agency of Education and Vermont Department of Libraries to meet the anywhere, anytime educational, social and emotional needs of Vermont children.
 This page is updated monthly with timely suggestions and materials.

-Vermont PBS and Agency of Education recommend
+Vermont Public and Agency of Education recommend

 - PBSLM: Creating a Caring Classroom Community